 If a database user loses access to databases, you can restore the user's grants to the database with the

-The following table describes the variables in the example above:
+The following table lists the variables that the above examples use:

 In certain circumstances, the

 restoregrants script may fail to restore access to the database.